October 29-November 13, 2020

 That’s it really.

 TESTAMENT PT.
-XXXXXXVIIII, Jackson Farley’s newest solo exhibition at Stanley Street Gallery, takes us through the highs and lows of life: the humour, pathos and the iPhone.
+XXXXXXVIIII, Jackson Farley’s recent solo exhibition at Stanley Street Gallery, takes us through the highs and lows of life: the humour, pathos and the iPhone.

 There’s a kind of innocence and earnestness to looking up at the clouds.
 It’s something we do as children – searching for shapes, glimpses of meaning that might suddenly give form to the expansive and changing sky.
 This yearning to explore and make sense of our world is lost as we grow.
 When we’re not looking down, we look up and feel suddenly small, distant to whatever lays beyond and at the same time, completely at its mercy.